rodmarkun/tiNNy/README.md

 TiNNy comes equipped with two sample Python notebooks.
 These demos are a great way to see TiNNy in action:

-- [demo_classification.ipynb](https://github.com/rodmarkun/tiNNy/blob/master/demo_classification.ipynb): TiNNy classification project using the MNIST handwritten digit dataset.
+- [demo_classification.ipynb](https://github.com/rodmarkun/tiNNy/blob/master/demo_classification.ipynb): TiNNy classification project using the MNIST handwritten digit dataset and a Heart attack prediction dataset.
-- [demo_regression.ipynb](https://github.com/rodmarkun/tiNNy/blob/master/demo_regression.ipynb): TiNNy regression project using the Boston housing price dataset.
+- [demo_regression.ipynb](https://github.com/rodmarkun/tiNNy/blob/master/demo_regression.ipynb): TiNNy regression project using the Boston housing price and the Diamond price prediction datasets.

 ### Installation